Prxst1ge/Kele_Asg1/README.md

 8.  **Replay for Best Time:**
     * Players can restart the Treasure Hunt at any time from the Main Menu to attempt to achieve a faster total completion time.

+### D. Puzzle / Game Solutions

+- Pineapple Paste Stage: Collect 2 Pineapple cards, 1 Sugar card, and 1 Lemon card, then drag all ingredients into the bowl.
+- Biscuit Stage: Collect 2 Flour, Butter, and Water cards, then drag all ingredients into the bowl.

 ### 2. 🖥️ Platforms and Hardware Requirements